WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### Who did you help this week?

-* I proofread Kirstie's newsletter
+* I proofread Kirstie's newsletter.
+  * KW: YAAAAY!
+Thank you! :sparkles: :balloon:
+  * KW: and you gave an awesome presentation! :star2:
+  * KW: AND you gave R a bunch of interesting resources (even if they aren't all that helpful)

 #### Who helped you this week?